L33pfr0g/TileBasedNavmesh/README.md

 correctly.
 Must be applied to the Grid object and requires a GameObject with a NavMeshSurface component in the scene.

+### GameController
+This script is garbage.
+Literally thrown together to make everything work.
+I recommend actually reading the doc on NavMeshes and NavMeshAgents.
+It works though so ¯\_(ツ)_/¯

 ### Other
 For best results, make sure the radius of your agent is half of the cell size.
+The "surfaces" game object is rotated -90 degrees to align with the tilemap.
+This is required or it won't work.